McDermott & McGough: Life and career

+In 1992, the I.R.S. showed up at the duo's studio because they had overdue bills and owed six figures in back taxes.
+Their Oak Hill, New York property was taken by the government, and its contents were put up for auction.
+They lost their automobiles and their Brooklyn studio.
+Devastated by the situation, McDermott relocated to Ireland in 1994.
+McGough joined him and he was diagnosed with AIDS in 1997.
+In 1998, McGough returned to New York because he missed his friends and New York.

+By the mid-2000s, McDermott & McGough had revived their careers.
+However, they ran into financial trouble again.
+McGough stated that McDermott "lost this big mansion in Ireland and he blamed me."

 In 2017, the duo opened the Oscar Wilde Temple in Greenwich Village, meant to be a non-secular sacred space for LGBT people.
-It was in a chapel at the Church of the Village was created in partnership by Alison Gingeras and the New York LGBT Center.
-In an interview for FourTwoNine magazine, Peter McGough said, "The Oscar Wilde Temple is our greatest art piece ever, because it’s not about us.
-It’s a place where people can go who are locked out of the 1 percent of art buying.
+It was in a chapel at the Church of the Village created in partnership with Alison Gingeras and the New York LGBT Center.
+In an interview for FourTwoNine magazine, Peter McGough said, "The Oscar Wilde Temple is our greatest art piece ever, because it's not about us.
+It's a place where people can go who are locked out of the 1 percent of art buying.
 People who wanna get married will pay a fee, and that money goes to LGBT homeless youth.
 Those people are our children.
 These people are my children.
-They are the legacy of the Homeric, and we’re going to take care of them."
+They are the legacy of the Homeric, and we're going to take care of them."

 In October 2018, the artists opened the Oscar Wilde Temple at the gallery Studio Voltaire in London.

+In September 2019, McGough's memoir I've Seen the Future and I'm Not Going was published by Pantheon Books.